The new resolution differs from previous resolutions in the number of times it mentions Algeria and in its increased calls for compromise.

 The same level of frustration was expressed by South Africa’s representative.
 While explaining why his country abstained, he said the new language gives “little clarity on the use of such terms as ‘realistic’ and ‘realism,’ as well as ‘compromise,’” and regretted that the new resolution attempts to “unduly influence the direction of the political process nor pre-empt any final status of the negotiations.”

-The South African diplomat further regretted that the new resolution makes no distinction “between the parties to the conflict – namely, Morocco and the Frente Polisario – and the neighboring States, Algeria and Mauritania.”
+The South African diplomat further regretted that Resolution 2468 makes no distinction “between the parties to the conflict – namely, Morocco and the Frente Polisario – and the neighboring States, Algeria and Mauritania.”

 Handling John Bolton effectively